azoulaynoam/ecommerce_exam/README.md

  - Run "php artisan migrate" to migrate with the database

  ### Routes:
-    - Home Route: /
+    - Home: /
-    - File import for products: /import
+    - Excel Import: /import

  Thank you very much for your time :D